Bo'ness & Kinneil Railway

 The Bo’ness & Kinneil Railway is arguably Scotland’s premier heritage railway.
 Home of the Scottish Railway Preservation Society (SRPS), the line is home to a rich collection of Scotland’s railway heritage, much of the impressive fleet being displayed in extensive exhibition halls.

-The Class 126, like most vehicles built by BR Swindon, was heavily contaminated with asbestos and the 3-car set required what became the most comprehensive overhaul ever to be undertaken on a DMU in preservation.
-This took several years, however the set finally returned to traffic in July 2008 and the remarkable standard of restoration ensures that the set remains one of the jewels in the DMU restoration crown.
+The Class 126, like most vehicles built by BR Swindon, was heavily contaminated with asbestos and the 3-car set required what became one of the most comprehensive overhauls ever to be undertaken on a DMU in preservation.
+This took several years, however the set finally returned to traffic in July 2008 and the remarkable standard of restoration meant that the set became one of the jewels in the DMU restoration crown.
+The set was used sparingly in order to preserve its condition.

 2011/2012 saw the SRPS build a dedicated multiple unit/carriage shed at Bo’ness to house appropriate vehicles in their collection.
-The 126 set has a place in this shed and will be one of the few DMUs in the UK to have secure undercover accommodation.
+The 126 set was allocated a place in this shed and became one of the few DMUs in the UK to have secure undercover accommodation.
+Unfortunately the Covid pandemic, outside storage away from its shed and limited allocation of resources since the initial restoration led to the set being removed from service after just over a decade of use, after which it was put on static display.

 51017 Class 126 DMSL